 Recorded by the band America, and criticized for its lyrics, with lines such as, “There were plants and birds and rocks and things,” the first thing you need to bring this song to life is a horse costume.
 Next you need a name tag, which you could leave blank, or to really get your point across write “No Name.”

-Because 2021 was the year of Olivia Rodrigo, going as her for Halloween is a very timely choice.
-There are a lot of articles about how you can replicate the outfits from her music videos, and from her visit to the White House.
-But I’d recommend you take a more literal route and actually dress up as Rodrigo’s driver’s license.
-Drawing inspiration from Ted Mosby’s “Hanging Chad” costume from How I Met Your Mother, you’ll need a poster board, a rope, and a Sharpie.
+While there are plenty of articles about how you can replicate Olivia Rodrigo’s outfits from her music videos, I’d recommend you take a more literal route and actually dress up as Rodrigo’s driver’s license.
+Drawing inspiration from Ted Mosby’s “Hanging Chad” costume from How I Met Your Mother, you’ll just need poster board, a rope, and a Sharpie.

 If you open up the Spotify app and play the song, you’ll notice a looping image of Rodrigo on a California driver’s license.
 Use this as your template, either printing out an image of Rodrigo, or drawing one yourself.

 Though dressing like Boy George would be interesting in itself, you certainly won’t blend in if you come as a “Karma Chameleon!”
 Start with this chameleon costume as your base.
 Next you’ll want to get a black top hat and hot glue some braided ribbons on the rim.
 If you have long locks, you can braid the ribbons into your own hair.
 Finally, really do up your eyes with some colorful shadows and liner.